-The variety of fly lines available can confuse anglers.
-Read our guide to floating and sinking lines, tapers and braids.
-We’ll also guide you through some of common knots used in fly fishing, from the slip knot to the Albright, and beyond.
+The huge variety of fly lines available can be confusing.
+Our fly line guide will tell you all you need know about floating lines, sinking lines, tapers and braids.
+We’ll also guide you through some common fly fishing knots, from the Albright to the Slip Knot.

 This is the most commonly used and important fly line density.
 The first choice for the beginner.
 It can be used for fishing dry flies on the surface, and nymphs, wet flies and lures below the surface.